Nearly all cyclists use long intervals in one form or another.

 This study demonstrates that a 4×8 minute interval format induces greater performance enhancement in a group of recreational cyclists when compared to 4×16 minute “threshold training” or 4×4 minute “VO2 max training”.

-It seems that a working intensity of about 90% of maximum heart rate allows for a beneficial combination of sufficiently high intensity and long total duration of work.
+The cyclists in this study were in the lower end of the fitness scale, and the results might therefor have looked differently in more highly trained riders.
+Nevertheless, it appears that a working intensity of about 90% of maximum heart rate allows for a beneficial combination of sufficiently high intensity and long total duration of work.

 The 4×8 minute interval therefor appears to be yet another valuable workout to consider for your high-intensity training.